Transfer Applicants: Students at Other Colleges & Universities

 (2) For the class of 2022, MTH 245 will satisfy the Statistics requirement, transferring in as STAT 1120.

-(3) Six credits of Humanities courses as defined by the Record, College or Arts & Sciences.
+(3) Six credits of Humanities courses as defined by the College or Arts & Sciences.

-(4) Foreign Language as defined by the Record, College of Arts & Sciences.
+(4) Foreign Language as defined by the College of Arts & Sciences.

 Use the College of Arts & Sciences' Transfer Credit Equivalencies to see how other courses may transfer.
 Please note that this reflects only the courses previous students have transferred in and is not comprehensive.

-The following admission statistics are an outcome of the holistic admission review process.
+Follow this link to learn about the incoming McIntire Class of 2022 and view the admission statistics for the past five years.
+The admission statistics are an outcome of the holistic admission review process.
 Competitive transfer applicants will have completed or are in the process of completing the necessary courses, earned 54-60 credits at their current institution prior to enrolling, and demonstrate competitive academic performance and active co-curricular engagement.

 McIntire students are driven to be the best at what they do.
 They are high achievers and dynamic team players committed to achieving success and shaping the future together.
 They are forward-thinking, with the dedication to continuous development of the hard and soft skills necessary to excel in myriad fields.
 They are ethically minded, their actions and decisions are governed by a deep sense of honor and responsibility, and they are unafraid to challenge each other and the status quo.